simeononsecurity/simeononsecurity.ch/content/articles/mastering-linux-file-permissions/index.en.md

 Here, the leading digit 1 sets the Sticky Bit permission.

 ## Best Practices for File Permissions
-To ensure a secure file system, it is essential to follow best practices when configuring file permissions in Linux.
+To ensure a secure file system, you need to follow best practices when configuring file permissions in Linux.
 Here are some guidelines to keep in mind:

 ### Principle of Least Privilege
 The Principle of Least Privilege is a security concept that suggests giving users and processes the minimum level of access required to perform their tasks.
-When configuring file permissions, it is essential to ensure that each user and group has only the necessary permissions required to perform their tasks.
+When configuring file permissions, you need to ensure that each user and group has only the necessary permissions required to perform their tasks.

 ### Regularly Audit File Permissions